 2. Guava Family Lotus Travel Crib

 Compact dimensions, lightweight design, and sturdy materials – these are the qualities that make the Guava Family Lotus among the best travel cribs for babies.
-When folded up, it measures 23” x 12” x 8” and can be carried in its own backpack, a convenient design when you’re travelling with your baby and your hands are already full.
-When it’s open, it measures 42″ x 32″ x 25″ so it can fit into a corner, if that’s the only space available, yet it’s still roomy enough to be your baby’s sleeping and playing area.
+When folded up, it measures 23” x 12” x 8” and can be carried in its own backpack, a convenient design when you’re traveling with your baby and your hands are already full.
+When it’s open, it measures 42″ x 32″ x 25″ so it can fit into a corner if that’s the only space available, yet it’s still roomy enough to be your baby’s sleeping and playing area.

 At just 11 pounds, it’s so easy to carry and transfer from one place to the next.